 At this point, I was really wishing I had some barley sugar.
 I needed something, anything to fill my stomach.
 All I could think about was food, how I had none, and how I desperately wanted some.

 Previously, I’d never given much thought into situations where people are so desperate for food or water that they’d do almost anything for it.
 But my current state of hunger really got me thinking.
 So I hoped online and began researching.
 I was astounded to find article after article about hunger related violence.
 Groups of people, some of them often armed, starting fights in streets and robbing stores to take whatever they could.
 I honestly never connected any sort of violence with hunger before, but now that I’m more educated on the subject, I know it’s a very real thing.

-To be put in a situation where you compromise your integrity, where you become someone who resorts to crime just so you can provide a meal or two for yourself and your family, it’s something someone should ever have to go through.
+To be put in a situation where you resort to crime just so you can provide a meal or two for yourself and your family, well, it’s something someone should never have to go through.
 Reality is though, situations like these are currently happening and will continue to happen for years to come.
 We can’t immediately put an end to it but we can help.
 We can participate in events like this, fundraise, donate and raise awareness.
 No matter what it is we do, it all helps.

 5.00 pm (21.5 hours to go)

-My headache had surprisingly almost disappeared, however my hunger was still very much present.
+My headache had surprisingly disappeared, however my hunger was still very much there.
 I was beginning to feel extremely tired and my concentration level was 40% at best.
 So I switched off my computer and headed home to relax.

 7.00 pm (19.5 hours to go)

 I had finished another cup of tea, bringing my total to four for the day.
 I was surprised to notice that although I was feeling hungry, I wasn’t starving.
 My hunger pains were actually quite manageable at this point.

 My headache had returned and adds for KFC playing on multiple channels had me really wanting food.
 So I decided to get some sleep, hoping to pass the time and my hunger.